 “I was not going to go back to my country to complain about the things that I didn’t have while I lived in Canada,” she said.
 “I wanted to be a part of the growth and the change to make it better.”

 That desire was born, she said, out of a uniquely Bahamian appreciation for democracy.
-While in college, it was nothing for her to fly in from Canada to enjoy the pageantry of election week, visit family and cast her vote.
+While in college, she made it a point to fly in from Canada to enjoy the pageantry of election week, visit family and cast her vote.

-“Politics in the Bahamas is very,very colorful.
-We all believe that we know the law and we know politics, we know the way it goes.
+“Politics in the Bahamas is very colorful.
+Many of us profess to be experts at our constitution and masterful political analysts.
 We talk about it in the barber shop, we talk about it in the hair salon.
 The pastors preach about it from the pulpit,” she said.